mpv-player/mpv/DOCS/man/options.rst

 ``--secondary-sid=<ID|auto|no>``
     Select a secondary subtitle stream.
 This is similar to ``--sid``.
-If a secondary subtitle is selected, it will be rendered as toptitle (i.e. on the top of the screen) alongside the normal subtitle, and provides a way to render two subtitles at once.
+If a secondary subtitle is selected, it will be rendered as toptitle (i.e. on the top of the screen) alongside the normal subtitle by default, and provides a way to render two subtitles at once.

     There are some caveats associated with this feature.
 For example, bitmap subtitles will always be rendered in their usual position, so selecting a